-2017-18 STATE BUDGET - The Local Control Funding Formula (LCFF) has increased the funding and resources for all school districts.
+2019-20 STATE BUDGET - The Local Control Funding Formula (LCFF) has increased the funding and resources for all school districts.
 The new funding model gives local school districts the discretion to implement the programs and strategies that best support their educational program and needs of their community.
 The LCFF provides concentration and supplemental grants to further support economically disadvantaged, English learner and foster youth students.

 To ensure the funds are utilized effectively, the LCFF required the school district to prepare a Local Control Accountability Plan.
 This plan is a strategic planning and evaluation tool developed amongst the parent, community, and District stakeholders.
 It intends to increase public transparency and accountability for improving student achievement by utilizing dollars effectively.
-The Rialto Unified School District LCAP was adopted on June 27, 2018.
+The Rialto Unified School District LCAP was adopted on June 26, 2019 for the 2019-2020 school year.

 The LCFF provides a positive forecast for the future of education; however, the District will have to be strategic and cautious in administering its finances.
 There is no statutory guaranteed increase in any given year.
-The LCFF will be funded 100% by the end of 18-19.
+The LCFF was funded 100% by the end of 19-20.
 A conservative approach must be taken to sustain a balanced budget and protect the current and future fiscal solvency of the school district.

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2018
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2019